NishantSuhag02/NishantSuhag02/README.md

 Here are some of the exciting projects you can find in this repository:

 **Predicting Customer Churn:**
-Using machine learning algorithms to predict customer churn and identifying strategies for retention.
+Using deep learning algorithms to predict customer churn and identifying strategies for retention.

 **Analyzing Sales Trends with Tableau:**
 Visualizing sales data to identify trends and uncover actionable insights using Tableau.

-**Movie Recommendation System:**
-Building a recommendation system based on collaborative filtering techniques.
+**YOUTUBE Trending Video Analysis:**
+Conducted an in-depth analysis of YouTube trending videos to uncover valuable insights and trends.

+**BIG MART Sales Analysis and Prediction:**
+Accurately predicted future sales and provided actionable insights for sales optimization.

+**INSTAGRAM Clone Database using SQL:**
+Utilized SQL to handle data manipulation, retrieval, and maintenance operations effectively.

 # Getting in Touch